Mexico’s pandemic policy: No police. No curfews. No fines. No regrets.

 Authorities in the Dominican Republic arrested around 85,000 people over three months for violating lockdowns, “many of whom presumably left their homes to buy food” or other essentials, according to Amnesty International.
 Argentine police have been accused of kicking and beating people on the streets at night.
 Officers in El Salvador arrested hundreds of people early in the pandemic for leaving their homes, according to Human Rights Watch.

-Mexican officials say they’ve succeeded without such heavy-handed tactics.
+Mexican officials say they have succeeded without such heavy-handed tactics.
 They point to a recent poll carried out in 27 countries by London’s Imperial College.
 Researchers found Mexicans were among those most likely to report wearing masks outside the home — more than Americans, Canadians and many Europeans.
 A survey by Mexico City’s government this month found rates of mask usage in neighborhoods ranging from 57 to 95 percent.

 Yet Mexico didn’t manage to reduce citizens’ movement as much as other countries did.
 A two-month national lockdown, starting in late March, resulted in a 60-percent decrease in Mexicans going to bus and metro stops, shops and recreational sites, according to Our World in Data.
 That was a bigger drop than in the United States, but less than in Argentina, Colombia and many European countries.
 As Mexico gradually reopened its economy, more people returned to the streets and stores.